ju-li/ju-li/README.md

 * 👋 Hi, I’m @ju-li
-* 🏗 I’m currently building Krinu @ https://www.krinu.com - a sales enablement tool that connects your messaging apps such as WhatsApp, Telegram and iMessage with your CRM.
-So that you can connect with customers and partners using your favorite messaging apps but log and collaborate on these interactions using your CRM.
+* 🏗 I’m currently building Automata @ https://www.getautomata.app - use your personal iMessage/WhatsApp/Telegram for message automation/marketing
 * 📃 A bit about me:
+    * Built https://www.krinu.com - a sales enablement tool that connects your personal messaging apps such as WhatsApp, Telegram and iMessage with your CRM.
+Raised $150k USD from top VCs.
-    * Previously built https://tripli.com and https://getbuylo.com - interviewed with YCombinator for both
+    * Built https://tripli.com and https://getbuylo.com - interviewed with YCombinator for both
     * Was a Strategy Manager at EverQuote (NASDAQ: EVER) - transformed and grew their B2B sales team
     * Was a consultant at Analysis Group, a top Economics Consulting firm
 * 📫 How to reach me: